emcdo411/ai-roadmap-90-day-plan/README.free-prompt-engineering.md

 # Free Prompt Engineering & LLM Systems — No-Cost Playbook

-A hands-on path to practice **deeplearning.ai** course principles (prompt patterns, chaining, evals, and simple tool use) without paying for the OpenAI platform.
-Mirrors the structure of the short courses “ChatGPT Prompt Engineering for Developers” and “Building Systems with the ChatGPT API,” adapted for **local or free resources**.
+A hands-on path to practice prompt patterns, chaining, evals, and simple tool use **without** paying for the OpenAI platform.
+This mirrors the structure of popular short courses on prompt engineering and system design, adapted for **local or free resources**.

 ---